 I am so happy that I see more and more horse lovers use positive reinforcement in horse training.
 They’re taking initiative to learn about this ‘other’ way of training.
 They are ready to let go of many (or all) aversives.
 They’re taking the leap to give their horses choice in training and experiencing a better bond with their horse.

-3 Reasons I see most
+3 Reasons I see often

 It’s not easy to change your ways completely and go against the traditions of the masses!
 Woohoo, you are doing it!
 Congrats!